vihemy/profanity/README.md

 # profanity
-lists of profanity in english, german and danish
+Lists of profanity in english, german and danish for profanityfilters or the like.